 Just minutes away from Boston and Worcester, the orchard is a popular destination to pick your own fruit.
 Bring family and friends to pick and delight in our idyllic country setting.

-Our Picking season is nearing the end so please click this link Apple Picking to view conditions.
+Our Picking season is just starting so please click this link Apple Picking to view conditions.
 Also consider the information below about other local Farms.

 Come discover why “Boston Parents Paper” and “Cooking Lite Magazine” have both voted Nashoba Valley Winery “Best Place to Pick Apples.”
 Apple Picking season usually last from late August until the Middle of October.
 However, some years we have a great crop and other years are not a plentiful.
 Best think to do is always check out website the day that you plan on picking apples to see what our picking conditions are expected to be for the day.
 Click here for more information Apple Picking